vapor-community/Vii/README.md

 - Allow skip command to omit comma separated list of tables
 - @Timestamps, probably need an educated guess process to define when the column is updated eg - if `create` appears in column name make it `.create`.
 If `(update)(.+)` or `(mod)(.+)` apply `.update`
 - Further support for `@propertyWrappers` as currently not all are implemented and some maybe very hard to implement robustly.
 I'm looking at you `@sibling`
-- Makes sense to add migrations to the model so they could use they're own test DB
+- Makes sense to add migrations to the model so users could use their own test DB
 - Improved Github workflows to test DBs on Linux with small seeded DB

 ### Future features
-- Look to hook a CRUD builder into it, I think Twof might have something like that, essentially buildsa controller and/or repository.
+- Look to hook a CRUD builder into it, I think Twof might have something like that, essentially builds a controller and/or repository.
 Kinda like Spring does.